7 things you might not know about Winnie-the-Pooh's screen career

 Top image: The Everett Collection

 Who doesn't love the "tubby little cubby all stuffed with fluff"?
-It's hard to believe Winnie-the-Pooh is turning 90.
+It's hard to believe Winnie-the-Pooh is over 90.
 A.A.
 Milne introduced us to the Hundred Acre Wood in 1926.

-This year serves as another major anniversary for the adorable bear.
-It was 50 years ago that Walt Disney launched its first Winnie-the-Pooh film, the 26-minute featurette Winnie the Pooh and the Honey Tree.
+It was 1966 when Walt Disney launched its first Winnie-the-Pooh film, the 26-minute featurette Winnie the Pooh and the Honey Tree.
 It ran before The Ugly Dachshund.
 Half a century later, Winnie is certainly not getting billed under a wiener dog.

 Yet this was not the first screen adaptation of the classic children's tale.
 In fact, there was a live-action version of sorts a few years earlier.